daac-tools/vibrato/docs/map.md

 ## 1. Reordering mapping of connection ids

-To produce the reordered mapping from sentences in `train.txt`, run the following command.
+To produce a reordered mapping from sentences in `train.txt`, run the following command.

 ```